Skip to main content

 Association of Professional Financial Managers of Azerbaijan Republic (APFM)

-Chamber of Auditors of Azerbaijan Republic (CAAR)
+Chamber of Auditors of the Azerbaijan Republic (CAAR)

-In addition to being a member of IFAC, CAAR is a member of the Eurasian Council of Certified Accountants and Auditors, and the EFAA.
+CAAR is a member of IFAC, the Eurasian Council of Certified Accountants and Auditors, and the European Federation of Accountants and Auditors for SMEs (EFAA).

 Adoption of International Standards